GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

   | **-W**\ *pen*     | Draw the outline of text box                       |
   +-------------------+----------------------------------------------------+

-The input data to :doc:`text` is expected to contain the following
+The input data to :doc:`/text` is expected to contain the following
 information:

    ::